 III.
 To determine a primary gastric cancer gene expression profile that may predict response to GDC-0449.

 IV.
 To determine if serum shed collagen epitopes correlate with clinical outcome and may be used to assess efficacy of GDC-0449 treatment.

-VI.
-To determine if serum expression of VEGF, TGF-β, and IGFBP 3 correlate with clinical outcome and may be used to assess efficacy of GDC-0449 treatment.
+VII.
+To determine if serum expression of vascular endothelial growth factor (VEGF), transforming growth factor (TGF)-beta, and insulin-like growth factor binding protein (IGFBP) 3 correlate with clinical outcome and may be used to assess efficacy of GDC-0449 treatment.

 OUTLINE: This is a multicenter study.
 Patients are stratified according to institution and disease status (advanced vs metastatic).
 Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive FOLFOX chemotherapy comprising oxaliplatin IV over 2 hours, leucovorin calcium IV over 2 hours, and fluorouracil IV over 46-48 hours on day 1.
-Patients also receive oral placebo once daily on days 1-14.
+ARM I: Patients receive FOLFOX chemotherapy comprising oxaliplatin intravenously (IV) over 2 hours, leucovorin calcium IV over 2 hours, and fluorouracil IV over 46-48 hours on day 1.
+Patients also receive placebo orally (PO) once daily (QD) on days 1-14.

 - Histologically or cytologically confirmed gastric or gastroesophageal junction (GEJ) adenocarcinoma not amenable to surgical resection

 - Patients must have measurable disease, defined as at least one lesion that can be accurately measured in at least one dimension (longest diameter to be recorded) as >= 20 mm with conventional techniques or as >= 10 mm with spiral computed tomography (CT) scan